-For more information, visit the Fraud page.
+For more information, see the Fraud page.

-Financial crimes include activities ranging from fraud through to the active manipulation of the stock market, or laundering the proceeds of crime.
+Financial crimes include activities ranging from fraud through to the active manipulation of the stock market, or laundering proceeds of crime.

 Illicit firearms are used to aid criminal activity and strengthen an organised crime group’s market position.

-Cybercrime takes two forms; crimes where computers or other information communications technologies are an integral part of an offence (such as online fraud), and crimes directed at computers or other technologies (such as hacking).
+Cybercrime takes two forms: crimes where computers or other information communications technologies are an integral part of an offence (such as online fraud); and crimes directed at computers or other technologies (such as hacking).

-For more information, view the Cybercrime page
+For more information, see the Cybercrime page

 Identity crime takes many forms, including the theft of personal identity information (including financial information), assuming another person’s identity for fraudulent purposes, and producing false identities and financial documents to enable other crimes.